Selecting the correct Base Class library (BCL) for Xamarin.Mac

 Modern (called Mobile in older documentation) – A very similar subset to what powers Xamarin.iOS, highly tuned for performance and size.
 This Target Framework is linker safe, so these projects can have their final footprint drastically reduced by removing unused code.

 Full (called XM 4.5 in older documentation) – A very similar subset to the “desktop” BCL, with a few small removals.
 As the Target Framework is almost identical to net45 (and later), it can easily consume many nugets that do not provide either netstandard2 or specific Xamarin.Mac builds.
 However, due to System.Configuration usage it is incompatible with linking.

 Unsupported (called System in older documentation) – Instead of linking to a BCL provided by Xamarin.Mac, use the current system installed mono.
 This provides the fullest set of assemblies, including some known to be problematic (System.Drawing for example).
 This option exists only has a “last resort” and it is strongly suggested to exhaust other options before using it.
 As the name implies, usage is unsupported by official support channels.

 To change to the Target Framework type for a Xamarin.Mac project, do the following:

-- Open the Xamarin.Mac project in Xamarin Studio.
+- Open the Xamarin.Mac project in Visual Studio for Mac.

 - In the Solution Explorer, double-click the project file to open the Project Options dialog box.

-You might need to do a Clean and then Rebuild your Xamarin.Mac project after switching the Target Framework type.
+You should Clean and then Rebuild your Xamarin.Mac project after switching the Target Framework type.

-This article has briefly covered the different types of Target Frameworks (Base Class Libraries) available to a Unified API version of a Xamarin.Mac application and when each type of framework should be used.
+This article has briefly covered the different types of Target Frameworks (Base Class Libraries) available to a Xamarin.Mac application and when each type of framework should be used.